Jimmy Fallon Makes Donation In Trump’s Name After President’s Twitter Attack

 “I don’t want to make anyone angry — I never do and I never will.
 It’s all in the fun of the show.
 I made a mistake.
 I’m sorry if I made anyone mad.”

-Fallon also said that he is one of the “good guys” and looking back on it, he would have done the interview differently.
-But Trump found out about Jimmy’s most recent interview and, two years later, he is still holding a grudge against Fallon.
+Fallon also said that he is one of the “good guys,” and looking back on it, he would have done the interview differently.
+But Trump found out about Jimmy’s most recent insights and decided to hit back, two years after his infamous Tonight Show interview.
 Just yesterday, he tweeted about his appearance on Jimmy’s show.

 “.@jimmyfallon is now whimpering to all that he did the famous “hair show” with me (where he seriously messed up my hair), & that he would have now done it differently because it is said to have “humanized” me-he is taking heat.
 He called & said “monster ratings.”
 Be a man Jimmy!”

-The tweet was posted on Sunday evening and has received a ton of positive and negative responses with over 47,000 comments in addition to 80,000 plus favorites.
-And once Fallon caught wind of the tweet, he quite literally put his money where his mouth is, tweeting that he was going to be making a personal donation to The Refugee and Immigrant Center for Education and Legal Services, which is a” Texas-based nonprofit agency that provides free or low-cost legal aid to immigrants and refugees.”
+The tweet was posted on Sunday evening and has received a ton of positive and negative responses with over 47,000 comments in addition to 80,000-plus favorites.
+And once Fallon caught wind of the tweet, he quite literally put his money where his mouth is, tweeting that he was going to be making a personal donation to the Refugee and Immigrant Center for Education and Legal Services, which is a” Texas-based nonprofit agency that provides free or low-cost legal aid to immigrants and refugees.”

 In honor of the President’s tweet I’ll be making a donation to RAICES in his name.